cybnity/foundation/implementations-line/systems/modules/support-env/README.md

 One sub-directory is defined per reusable module name.

 # SERVICES MODULES
-Contain each module specifically for deploying the CYBNITY containerized application component.
+Contain each module specifically for supporting the CYBNITY other infrastructures, environments and application systems.

-One sub-directory is defined per CYBNITY application deployable as a Kubernetes service.
+One sub-directory is defined per support tool/server deployable as a Kubernetes service.

 #
 [Back To Home](../README.md)